Why do soil types matter to winos?

 Alternatively, albarese, a white clay that’s generally found in the lower elevations of Chianti, produce wines that are more savoury and mineral.

 Let’s bring back the example of the Merlot-based wines grown on the limestone-clay soils of St Émilion in Bordeaux, France.
-Now, you can perhaps understand why the wines here are structured (tannic), deeply coloured and have high intensity of flavours.
+Now, you can perhaps understand why the wines here are structured (tannic), deeply coloured and have intense concentration of flavours.

 For most people drinking wines, soil types shouldn’t really matter.
-However, if you really love wines from a particular region, it may be worthwhile for you to dive deep into the soils of the area and how they affect the flavour and quality of the wine.
+But, if you’re truly passionate about wines from a particular region, delving into the soil’s secrets and its impact on flavor and quality can be a rewarding journey.